Overview

 Committee, Meetings, Publications

-Principles related to the common use of Kiso Observatory are discussed
+Principles related to the use of Kiso Observatory are discussed

 in the Kiso Users' Committee.
 Symposia which are closely